Table of Contents

 When Enormous Veggie Giants Roamed the Earth

-Just as a for instance, it is worth noting here—for those barbell enthusiasts who believe a meatless diet will make it difficult to build mass—that the ravenous, meat-eating T-Rex was the little guy with the tiny arms and outsized jaws, typically around 40 feet from and to end and ~ 15,000 pounds.
+Just as a for instance, it is worth noting here—for those barbell enthusiasts who believe a meatless diet will make it difficult to build mass—that the ravenous, meat-eating T-Rex (the little guy with the tiny arms and outsized jaws) typically measured around 40 feet from and to end, and weighted in at around 15,000 pounds.

 ...when wimpy vegetarians roamed the Earth